pydantic/pydantic/docs/blog/pydantic-v2.md

 I've spoken to quite a few people about pydantic V2, and mention it in passing even more.

-I think I owe people a proper explanation of the plan for V2:
+I owe people a proper explanation of the plan for V2:

-* What will be added
+* What we will add
-* What will be removed
+* What we will remove
-* What will change
+* What we will change
 * How I'm intending to go about completing it and getting it released
 * Some idea of timeframe :fearful: